Lars BERGLUND / Liangbing HU

 best suited for displays, but are not optimized for solar cell

 devices because of the low optical haze.
-Various materials such as
+Various materials such

-increase light absorption and consequentially the short-circuit
+effectively increase light absorption and consequentially the

-and incorporating these materials requires additional steps that
+however, and incorporating these materials requires additional

-add cost to the solar cells devices.
+steps that add cost to the solar cells devices.

 [0010] There is a need in the market for a paper with high